isdzulqor/cakcuk/README.md

 	  Example: --noResponse
 ```
 ### Del
 Del is a simple command to delete your custom commands.
 You're not allowed to delete Default Commands.
-Del supports multiple commands deletion separated by double-and `&&` like the examples below.
+Del supports multiple commands deletion separated by double-and `&&` like the provided examples on the [Cakcuk Playground](http://cakcuk.io/#/play).

 Please keep in mind, multiple option values always separated by double-and `&&`.
 You're only able to delete commands in your Scopes, except you have Superuser access.